romeric/Fastor/README.md

 ### Smart expression templates

 Aside from basic expression templates, by employing further template metaprogrommaing techniques Fastor can mathematically transform expressions and/or apply compile time graph optimisation to find optimal contraction indices of complex tensor networks, for instance.
 This gives Fastor the ability to re-structure or completely re-write an expression and simplify it rather symbolically.
 As an example, consider the expression `trace(matmul(transpose(A),B))` which is `O(n^3)` in computational complexity.
 Fastor can determine this to be inefficient and will statically dispatch the call to an equivalent but much more efficient routine, in this case `A_ij*B_ij` or `inner(A,B)` which is `O(n^2)`.
-Further examples of such mathemtical transformation include (but certainly not exclusive to)
+Further examples of such mathematical transformation include (but certainly not exclusive to)
 ~~~c++
 det(inv(A));             // transformed to 1/det(A), O(n^3) reduction in computation
 trans(cof(A));           // transformed to adj(A), O(n^2) reduction in memory access